 Shares may do very well one year and bonds do poorly.
 The next year the returns may be different, or it may take years before their relative performance changes.

 - Shares are best for long-term investing, since they deliver the highest real returns over longer periods.
-Adding new money regularly, holding for many years and reinvesting the income can help you manage the volatility.
+Adding new money regularly, holding for many years, and reinvesting the income can help you manage the volatility.

-When one asset class has a bad year another one will likely have a good year.
-This dampens the ups and downs of your portfolio’s value.
+By owning a simple portfolio [24] of different assets you can benefit from diversification [25].
+When one asset class has a bad year another will likely have a good one.
+As a result you dampen the ups and downs of your portfolio’s value.

-But whatever you do, never take more risk [16] than you’re comfortable with.
-Always think about your personal risk tolerance [17].
+But whatever you do, never take more risk [28] than you’re comfortable with.
+Always think about your personal risk tolerance.

 And remember that a stock market crash can hit you hard [18] if it strikes as you approach retirement.